-Striking Attitudes is a professional total theatre dance company that works with dancers who can act and actors who can dance.
+Striking Attitudes is a professional dance theatre company that works with dancers who can act and actors who can dance.
 Striking Attitudes uses dance, text and visually compelling imagery to create richly imaginative and original choreography.
 It is vibrant and exciting dance theatre.

 ‘Caroline Lamb’s choreography has always been distinctive.
 It’s gripping and stylised dance theatre’ – David Adams, The Guardian.

-Celebrating the older dancer, and providing performance opportunities that highlight their unique attributes, is one of the main aims of Striking Attitudes’ work.
-Whilst not only working with the more mature dancer, much of Striking Attitude’s work provides a platform for them, believing that they do not need to have a short shelf-life nor should professional dancers recede silently into the shadows as they become dancers of a ‘certain age’.
+Making work that celebrates the older dancer – both professional and community – and highlighting their unique attributes is the main aim of Striking Attitudes’ work.
+Whilst not only working with the more mature dancer, much of Striking Attitude’s work provides a platform and performance opportunities for older dancers.